Graphic assets

 Exploring the impact of photo references on icon design: A $5 challenge with freelancers reveals insightful results.

-I found five freelancers on Fiverr, gave each of them $5, and asked them to draw a bicycle icon.
+I found five freelancers on Fiverr, gave each $5, and asked them to draw a bicycle icon.
 My instructions were vague, but the experiment was to see if I could compensate for them with a thorough photo reference.

 Most people can discern a BMX from a racing bike, not only by looking for bruises on their owners’ bodies.